gdennie/toml/toml.md

 "⋰∫∬∭⋱" = "value"
 ```

-A bare key must be non-empty, but an empty quoted key is allowed (though
+While bare keys must be non-empty quoted keys can be empty strings however
-discouraged).
+that is discouraged.
 You cannot use multi-line strings to define quoted keys.

 ```toml
 = "no key name"           # INVALID